lilyz9732/bpitfinal/README.md

 -share the Generator URL, which will be as follows:
 ```
 http://localhost:1999

+*Replace localhost with your IP address
+*The IP address Class A should be 192 or 192
+*All parties should be on the same network
 ```
-Replace localhost with your IP address